House Poor: What It Means And How To Avoid It

 Live Within Your Means

 Housing costs should take up no more than 30% of your monthly income.
-If they’re consuming more than that, it’s time to make some changes.
+If they’re consuming more than that, it’s probably time to make some changes.

 What To Do If You Are House Poor